jstrachan/webbytest/ReadMe.md

 WebbyTest
 =========

-WebbyTest is a plugin for [sbt]() which generates nice HTML reports of tests run, with stack traces transformed into nice HTML links which are then clickable.
+WebbyTest is a plugin for [sbt]() which generates nice HTML reports of tests results, with stack traces transformed into nice HTML links which are then clickable.

 Clicking on the icon next to a line in the stack trace then opens the